RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 Using Redis Stack's Bloom filter for this type of application provides these benefits:

 - Fast transaction completion
-- Decreased possibility for transaction to brake in case of network partitions (connection needs to be kept open for a shorter time)
+- Decreased possibility for transaction to break in case of network partitions (connection needs to be kept open for a shorter time)
 - Extra layer of security for both credit card owners and retailers

 Other questions a Bloom filter can help answer in the finance industry are: